VES End-To-End Encrypted Cloud Repository

 App Vaults store custom end-to-end encrypted information specific to respective VES enabled apps.
 Each App Vault is locked by its own App VESkey.

 The App VESkey is intended to be securely stored by the respective VES enabled app.
-A copy of the App VESkey is stored in the owner’s Primary Vault, and can be retrieved if the App is installed on a new device, has lost the stored VESkey, or has opted to not store the VESkey at all.
+A copy of the App VESkey is stored in the owner’s Primary Vault,

 Vault Keys